xxorde/librekinect/readme.md

 make load
 ```

-On PC for raspberry pi:
+On PC for raspberry pi
 -----------------------
 ```Bash
 make arm